• Skip to primary navigation

 Emergency Contact Information for France

-When traveling in a new country like France, having important emergency contact information close at hand is essential.
+When traveling in a new country like France, it’s essential to have important emergency contact information close at hand.

-Make sure to save local emergency numbers, your country’s embassy or consulate contact details, and your travel insurance information in your phone.
+Make sure to save local emergency numbers, the contact details of your country’s embassy or consulate, and your travel insurance information on your phone.

 It’s also a good idea to keep a paper copy in case your phone is lost or unusable.
-A little planning can help you stay calm and act quickly in an emergency.
+A little planning can help you stay calm and respond quickly in an emergency.

 Emergency Assistance Numbers